 Which, of course, just makes me all the more excited for what is to come!
 Iron Fist quite blatantly ends with a cliffhanger meant to set up the miniseries that will bring all of the heroes together.
 I am on pins and needles waiting for the announcement of an air date, and an actual trailer to show us what we have to look forward to. 🙂

 In fairness, I would be lying if I tried to say the show was perfect.
-But, really, there were only two things which somewhat irritated me.
+There are a handful of flaws, varying in how irritating they are.
 One was how it kept showing us the effects of Danny’s trauma, or something similar, in a visual way.
-The other was Claire’s absolute insistence that they must never kill, no matter what, which is, frankly, wrong, especially when you are caught up in a war.
-However, those were small annoyances for the most part.
+Another was Claire’s absolute insistence that they must never kill, no matter what, which is, frankly, wrong, especially when you are caught up in a war.
+Speaking of, the fights were less well-done than in other, and with how Finn Jones was given limited training time, well, it shows.
+And Danny clearly had too little knowledge and too much idealism when it came to running his company.
+However, those were small annoyances for the most part, and I can forgive easily enough.

 Overall, I am quite impressed by this show.
 It starts slow, yes, because it’s more personal than violent, and it does so in an entertaining way.
 It doesn’t drag on and it doesn’t lose steam, which the other Defender shows all suffer from at some point.
 And I think Danny’s pairing with Colleen Wing just might be my favorite Marvel coupling so far. 🙂